po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/28-Stu_Mini-Project/README.md

 * Be sure to run `npm run seed`, to seed your database before testing with Insomnia.

-* Run `npm start:dev` to have the server automatically restart whenever changes are saved.
+* Run `npm run dev` to have the server automatically restart whenever changes are saved.

 * How can we use the `$avg` [MongoDB operator](https://docs.mongodb.com/manual/reference/operator/aggregation/avg/) to calculate the overall grade for a student?